Fonta1n3/FullyNoded/Docs/QandA.md

 FN wallets will always show as COLD because your node never holds a private key<br/>
 <img src="https://i.ibb.co/m9mMMWT/switch-wallets2.jpg" alt="switch-wallets2" border="0" width="200">

+#### Question : Does fully noded need the wallet from bitcoin core?

+It should work with it disabled.
+But it’s been awhile since i tested that.

 ## Standup

 #### Question : where can I download this?